srdnlen/srdnlenctf-2023_public/pwn_sweet_sixteen/writeup.md

 - Using blink16 is painful.
 In my case, I could not even step over (some of my team members could do it, so it is possible, but overall the execution is annoying anyway).
 However, using blink is useful to see that the binary is rebased starting from the address 0x0.

 And here comes the “key” intuition of the challenge: ***this challenge was designed to be solved “blindly”.**  No deep inspection of the disassembly or huge dynamic analyses are required.
 This demands the player to have some intuition and experience to understand this point.
+Edit: some players solved this challenge by properly decompiling the binary with Ghidra.
+Hence, even a non-blind solution is definitely possible.

 ### Exploitation